By: Mia Davis, Director of Mission

 Phthalates (THAL-lates) are plasticizing chemicals used in a variety of industries and consumer products.
 They can make plastic more pliable/bendable, make nail polish bend with the curve of a nail, and make fragrances stick to skin, hair, clothes, etc. But they don’t stay put: they are widespread contaminants of air, water and food, and are in our bodies.
 This is an issue because some phthalates are also endocrine (hormone) disruptors.
 The Endocrine Disruption Exchange (TEDX) says: “Chemicals that disrupt hormone function can have substantial and sometimes permanent impacts on health.
 Due to the nature of the body's endocrine system, effects can occur from very little exposure, particularly if it occurs before birth or during early life.”

 Phthalates used to be very common in consumer goods, ranging from rubber duckies to shower curtains to cosmetics, but environmental health advocates and consumers have successfully pushed many companies to reduce or eliminate their use of phthalates, and pro-health regulation has followed.
 This is a major accomplishment!
-But phthalates are still around, especially in fragrances, and it absolutely makes sense to try to avoid them.
+But phthalates are still around, especially in fragrances, and it absolutely makes sense to try to avoid them by choosing phthalate-free perfumes and fragrances instead.

 From day 1, Credo has prohibited our brands partners from using phthalates.